lubuntu-team/manual/source/C/command_line.rst

    cd [dir]

 where [dir] is the directory you want to switch to.
+Another thing that is useful is you can append .. after cd to make it go up one level.